Is Formaldehyde Toxic? Your Questions Answered

 The best way to reduce your exposure to formaldehyde is to avoid using the above mentioned products and in: 23 Sources Of Formaldehyde To Remove From Your Home Starting Right Now.

-A great place to start is by switching from toxic to non-toxic cleaning and laundry products.
+A great place to start is by switching from harmful cleaning and laundry products to ones safe for all.

 We also recommend: